mahir1522/CarAPI/README.md

 # Car API

-A simple API for managing cars using C# Web API
+A simple API for managing cars in database using C# Web API.
+The API stores data in JSON file, and provides endpoints to CRUD.
+Eash car has attriburtes like id, make, model, and year.

 # Endpoints